Helm* Chart for Tutorial Server

 helm -n tutorial template --release-name foobar ./tutorial-server --set image.tag=latest

-The output under Deployment -> spec.templates.spec.containers should look like the following
+The output under Deployment -> spec.templates.spec.containers should look like the following,

 where the environment variables, image, and port are set properly: